Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey

 } 3D acquisition technologies have experienced fast development in recent years.
 This can be witnessed by different 3D sensors that have become increasingly popular in both industrial and our daily lives such as LiDAR sensors in autonomous vehicles, RGB-D cameras in Kinect and Apple devices, 3D scanners in various reconstruction tasks, etc. Meanwhile, 3D data of different modalities such as meshes, point clouds, depth images and volumetric grids, which capture accurate geometric information for both objects and scenes, have been collected and widely applied in different areas such as autonomous driving, robotics, medical treatment, remote sensing, etc.

 Point cloud as one source of ubiquitous and widely used 3D data can be directly captured with entry-level depth sensors before triangulating into meshes or converting to voxels.
-This makes it easily applicable to various 3D scene understanding tasks \cite{huang2021spatio} such as 3D object detection and shape analysis, 3D scene understanding, etc. With the advance of deep neural networks, point cloud understanding has attracted increasing attention as observed by a large number of deep architectures and deep models developed in recent years~\cite{guo2020deep}.
+This makes it easily applicable to various 3D scene understanding tasks~\cite{huang2021spatio} such as 3D object detection and shape analysis, semantic segmentation, etc. With the advance of deep neural networks (DNNs), point cloud understanding has attracted increasing attention as observed by a large number of deep architectures and deep models developed in recent years~\cite{guo2020deep}.
 On the other hand, effective training of deep networks requires large-scale human-annotated training data such as 3D bounding boxes for object detection and point-wise annotations for semantic segmentation, which are usually laborious and time-consuming to collect due to 3D view changes and visual inconsistency between human perception and point cloud display.